apache/guacamole-manual/src/configuring-guacamole.md

 : The port the SSH server is listening on, usually 22.
 This parameter is optional.
 If this is not specified, the default of 22 will be used.

+`timeout`
+: The timeout, in seconds, to wait for the SSH server to respond before giving up and aborting the connection.
+The default is 10 seconds.

 `host-key`
 : The known hosts entry for the SSH server.
 This parameter is optional, and, if not provided, no verification of host identity will be done.
 If the